 I have a goal about where I want to be by learning web development.

-But one thing that I haven't done is to set up when I will be there.
+But one thing that I haven't done is set up a goal of when I will be there.

-I need to sit down and set up realistic and achievable goals deadlines base on the S.M.A.R.T. method.
+I need to sit down and set realistic and achievable goals deadlines based on the S.M.A.R.T. method.

-I compare myself to others sometimes, especially with those who start learning at the same time as me and they are now way further ahead of me.
+I sometimes compare myself to others, especially those who start learning at the same time as me, and they are now way further ahead of me.
 It does give me the imposter syndrome.

 Comparing steals the joy.